mbensmida/sphinx-poc/docs/Manage-Space.rst

 If you right-click the node containing the page and select Delete Node from the context menu, only the navigation node linking to the page will be removed from the space navigation bar, but its page still exists.
-To actually delete this page, see `Deleting a page <#PLFUserGuide.AdministeringeXoPlatform.ManagingPages.DeletingPage>`__.
+To actually delete this page, see :ref:`Deleting a page <ManagingPages.DeletingPage>`.

 .. _Join-Leave-Space: